Interior Doors: Red or Brown? {Or Blue?}

 I like them all... :) I know very helpful!! :) though have to say my first thought was Red!! then saw your samples of the green/blue and thought green and red always look classic together! :) Whatever you decide it will be beautiful!!

-June 5, 2010 8:04 PM
+June 5, 2010 at 8:04 PM

-My Blessed Serendipity Life said...
+Blessed Serendipity said...

 I like the idea of painting inside the panels a different color than the rest of the door.
 You could choose two colors then.